 WPI (Whey Protein Isolate) is the better choice if you are happy to spend a bit more and get maximum purity.
 WPI has virtually no lactose and has only tiny amounts of fats and carbohydrates.

 Both have similar levels of key amino acids, like BCAAs and EAAs.

 The directions say to have a certain amount of water.
-Can I mix more / less water with my protein?
+Can I mix more oir less water with my protein?

-If you like your protein thicker or sweeter then use less water (or a larger serve of protein).
-If you find it a bit too sweet then use more water, or a smaller serve of protein.
+If you like your protein thicker or sweeter, then use less water (or add a larger serving of protein powder).
+If you find it a bit too sweet then use more water or a smaller serving of protein.